allmonday/pydantic-resolve/README.md

 With the help of pydantic, it can describe data structures in a graph-like relationship like GraphQL, and can also make adjustments based on business needs while fetching data.

-It can easily cooperate with FastAPI to build frontend friendly data structures on the backend and provide them to the front-end in the form of a TypeScript SDK.
+It can easily cooperate with FastAPI to build frontend friendly data structures on the backend and provide them to the frontend in the form of a TypeScript SDK.

 > Using an ERD-oriented modeling approach, it can provide you with a 3 to 5 times increase in development efficiency and reduce code volume by more than 50%.